Photo of Ivan Perez

 CV (Extended): PDF

-I am a software engineer, senior research scientist, and entrepreneur.
+I am a software engineer, research scientist, and entrepreneur.
 I like Game Programming, GUIs, Multimedia, Reactivity and Functional Languages.
-I work as a senior research scientist contractor for NASA (currently at NASA Ames Research Center, with KBR; prior at NASA Langley Research Center, with NIA).
+I work as a principal research scientist contractor for NASA (currently at NASA Ames Research Center, with KBR; prior at NASA Langley Research Center, with NIA).
 I am the founder of Keera Studios, the Haskell Game and Mobile App Programming Studio.
 In 2017, I finished my PhD, under the supervision of Henrik Nilsson and Graham Hutton.

 Selected Publications